MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-opendatabase-method-dao.md

 > [!NOTE]
-> <P>When you access a Microsoft Access database engine-connected ODBC data source, you can improve your application's performance by opening a <STRONG>Database</STRONG> object connected to the ODBC data source, rather than by linking individual <STRONG><A href="tabledef-object-dao.md">TableDef</A></STRONG> objects to specific tables in the ODBC data source.</P>
+> When you access a Microsoft Access database engine-connected ODBC data source, you can improve your application's performance by opening a **Database** object connected to the ODBC data source, rather than by linking individual [TableDef](tabledef-object-dao.md) objects to specific tables in the ODBC data source.